JevonSeaforth/CryptoTrio/README.md

 DSA is primarily used for digital signatures, allowing a sender to sign a message, or document and prove that it is authentic.
 The recipient of the message can verify the signature using the sender's pubic key, which ensure that an attacker has not intercepted and modified the contents of the message.

-DSA's security is based on the Discrete Logarithm Problem, which involves the chalenge of finding x knowing y, g, and p where y
+DSA's security is based on the Discrete Logarithm Problem, which involves the challenge of finding x knowing y, g, and p where y
 = g^x (mod p).
 Essentially, we are trying to reverse the exponentiation to recover x, but doing so is computationally difficult.
-As such, this inherent difficulty fdorms the foundation of DSA's strong security.
+As such, this inherent difficulty forms the foundation of DSA's strong security.

 ### **DH (Diffie-Hellman)**